Written by Venkatesh Varadachari and published on 26 April 2021.

 Will they get spoilt or will they become more responsible with money?
 Read on to find out everything about giving pocket money to your children

 To give or not to give is the question.
 Parents in India are divided over the issue of giving an allowance or pocket money to their kids.
-On one side, the sceptics see children getting spoilt with all the pocket money that they are getting.
-On the other end of the spectrum, there are parents who believe that giving allowance to kids and making them accountable for how the allowance is spent, makes the children financially disciplined.
+On one end of the spectrum, the skeptics see children getting spoilt with all the pocket money they are getting.
+On the other, some parents believe that giving allowance to kids and making them accountable for how the allowance is spent, makes the children financially disciplined.
 Which school of thought is correct?
 Here is our take on this eternal question.

-At the risk of over generalising, we Indian parents are rather protective of our children.
-We pay for their undergraduate college tuition and in some cases even post graduate college expenses.
-Contrast this with the US where most students take a loan to pursue a college education.
-When you have a left loan to pay back, it is easy to become responsible fast.
-However, in India the kids are carefree and cocooned from the realities of life till they become adults.
+At the risk of over-generalizing, Indian parents are rather protective of their children.
+We pay for their undergraduate college tuition and in some cases even postgraduate college expenses.
+Contrast this with the US, where most students take a loan to pursue a college education.
+When you have a loan to pay back, it is easy to become responsible fast.
+However, in India, the kids are carefree and cocooned from the realities of life till they become adults.
 While there is merit in insulating kids from the vagaries of life, there is a significant downside to this as well.
-The kids grow up unaware of a number of life skills, personal finance being one of them.
+The kids grow up unaware of several life skills, personal finance being one of them.

 It is better to give a fixed regular allowance as long as the children demonstrate the ability to maintain an allowance journal regularly.
 If they are irregular in this, the allowance can be reduced till they get the allowance journal in order.

-I have seen children as young as seven years old, handle regular allowance and maintain an allowance journal.
+I have seen children as young as seven years old handle regular allowance and maintain an allowance journal.
 In the process, they learn the concept of scarcity.
 Money is limited, while our wants are unlimited.
-With time, such children who were exposed to regular allowance start prioritising their expenses based on their needs and wants.
+With time, such children who were exposed to regular allowance start prioritizing their expenses based on their needs and wants.
 In short, over time, they become financially savvy.

-- Do offer to match their earnings with special allowance, so that they are encouraged and positively reinforced to value honest work and dignity of labour.
+Do offer to match their earnings with special allowance, so that they are encouraged and positively reinforced to value honest work and dignity of labor.